asahi417/AnalogyTools/README.md

 ## Analogy Result
 Benchmark of the analogy dataset with our relative embeddings.
 Fasttext can handle any words so when other model has out-of-vocabulary (OOV), we simply use the fasttext's prediction instead.
-We export fasttext prediction as a default baseline [here](./fasttext_prediction.json).

 | data   | model                    | oov_test | accuracy_test | oov_valid | accuracy_valid | accuracy |
 |--------|--------------------------|----------|---------------|-----------|----------------|----------|